 The web address was inspired by a book written by the late local historian Walker A. Tompkins titled The Yankee Barbarenos: The American Colonization of Santa Barbara County, California 1796-1925.

 The featured quote on the homepage is taken from The Santa Barbara Guide, which was published in 1941 as part of the American Guide Series “compiled and written by the Southern California Writers’ Project of the Work Projects Administration.”

 Jack Elliott’s Santa Barbara Adventure was founded as a casual destination for insight and information on the natural splendor and history of Santa Barbara and the surrounding region, as well as outdoor adventure and recreation related content.

-Through a combination of journal entries, articles and guidebook posts, Jack hopes his weblog will serve as an informative and entertaining source for practical information, local lore and brief adventure narratives in a manner that reflects the bounty and beauty of the Tri-county region (Ventura, Santa Barbara, San Luis Obispo).
-Or something like that. . .
+Through a combination of journal entries and articles, Jack hopes his weblog will serve as an informative, entertaining and inspiring source for practical information, local lore and brief adventure narratives in a manner that reflects the bounty and beauty of the Tri-county region (Ventura, Santa Barbara, San Luis Obispo).

 All rights reserved.